UC Santa Barbara Events Center

 UC Santa Barbara Events Center, previously known as the Campus Events Center, also known as The Thunderdome, is a 5,000-seat, indoor multi-purpose arena on the campus of the University of California, Santa Barbara in Santa Barbara, California.
+The arena serves as home venue to UC Santa Barbara Gauchos' men's and women's basketball, and volleyball teams.